okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 ### Step 5: Sign in with Facebook

 After the user clicks on the sign-in link, the browser should redirect to a sign-in page hosted by Facebook.
-The credentials you enter originate from a test user that you configured in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-social-identity-providers).
+The credentials you enter originate from a test user that you configured in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-social-idp-use-case).
 You don't need to make any code changes in your app to perform this step.

 <div class="common-image-format">